AdaptableTools/example-adaptable-nocode-react-aggrid/README.md

 For full information on how to use the AdapTable React Wrapper see the [AdapTable Documentation](https://docs.adaptabletools.com/docs/react-wrapper/react-wrapper-overview).

+For information about the no-code feature see [No Code Plugin](https://docs.adaptabletools.com/docs/plugins/nocode/nocode-plugin/).

 ### Installation

 NOTE: In order to be able to run `npm install`, you need to be logged into our private NPM registry - follow the instructions in the [Adaptable React Wrapper Intallation Guide](https://docs.adaptabletools.com/docs/react-wrapper/react-wrapper-installation).